COVID-19 Vaccination Update at 1 September 2021

 Important note: We ask that if you are registered on our patient portal (MyIndici), or can use the BookMyVaccine site, or our website, please do so to book rather than calling, as this will unnecessarily limit our ability to answer calls for those requiring urgent medical care.

 Supply of the vaccinate is not guaranteed!
 We expect that there may be delays in getting vaccines, we ask for your patience if we need to reschedule your appointment at any time – this is totally out of our control, responsibility sits with the Ministry of Health and CCDHB.

 The COVID-19 vaccine is free, safe, and effective.
 Everyone in New Zealand aged 16 or older can get vaccinated before the end of 2021, regardless of residency or citizenship status.

-Two doses of the vaccine, at least three weeks apart, will protect you.
+Two doses of the vaccine, at least three weeks (maximum 6 weeks) apart, will protect you.